reimagined/resolve/docs/api/event-store-adapter.md

 ### `getNextCursor`

-Gets an the next cursor in the event store database based on the previous cursor and an array of events obtained from it.
+Gets the next cursor in the event store database based on the previous cursor and an array of events obtained from it.

 #### Arguments